Deltalizer/TRAPPIST-1-Age-Calculator/README.md

 Technologies used;

-Frontend: HTML, CSS, Bootstrap and JavaScript
+Frontend: HTML, CSS, Bootstrap, JavaScript and Moment.js

 Backend: NodeJS and Express